sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 Asynchronous SGD can avoid the wasted and blocked computation mentioned above with a relaxed model consistency.

 * PS will accept all gradients from workers.
-* PS does not locks and supports concurrent model reads and updates.
+* PS does not use locks and supports concurrent model reads and updates.

 ## Asynchronous SGD